sfc-gh-eraigosa/dcos-demo-dpipe/README.md

 - We generate the basic configuration file from the [genconf/config.yaml](genconf/config.yaml)
 - Finally we provide a data pipeline [demo](demo/README.md).

-## How to use
+## Manual DC/OS deployment

-This is a manual install so we only prepared the minimum setup so that you can experience the steps for master and agents.
+We perform the installation manually to tune the DC/OS environment just right for the target laptop.
+A minimum setup has been prepared, but adjustments might need to be made to the configuration.

 1. Connect to the bootstrap node: `vagrant ssh bootstrap.dcos-demo`
 2. Change to dcos_install folder : `cd /opt/dcos_install`